MMMMMMorty/ingress-auditor/README.md

 For requirement 4,

 The IngressTLSLog CRD is generated when an error is detected.
 Its purpose is to persist the error log.
+The CRD is owned by the ingress that it generated from, which means if the ingress is deleted, the log will be deleted.
+In special case, during log generation, ingress is not fetched, then the log will be generated in `ingress-auditor-system` (It will not disappear even the ingress is deleted).

 ## Development